nvalline/qr-code-component/README.md

 ### What I learned

-Through this project I learned the Frontend Mentor's process for completing challenges and submitting the solution to the platform for feedback.
+Through this project I learned the Frontend Mentor process for completing challenges and submitting the solution to the platform for feedback.

 One additional area of learning was utilizing Netlify's platform for deploying the project.